apenwarr/redo/docs/Contributing.md

 # Mailing list

-You should join the `redo-list@googlegroups.com` mailing list.
+You should join the `redo-list@googlegroups.com` mailing list!

 You can find the mailing list archives here:
 <http://groups.google.com/group/redo-list>